h4harris/IOS_health_data/README.md

+# IOS Native Health Data
-# Analyze & get benefit from iPhone health data for daily life style and better health
+Analyze & get benefit from iPhone health data for daily life style and better health

+## Purpose
 The actual purpose of this repo is to fulfil an acadamic task.
 Below are that high level tasks being done here, i.e:

 Parsing apple native health data, performing data processing, analysis, gaps, feature engineering, forecasting and finally improving health statistics and life style
 ## Background
 Since the topic of acadamic task was open so i had many options in the field of ML/AI/DataScience.
 All i ever wanted is to work on image classification, tagging and GAN's.
 Image processing tasks were practiced well on a GPU PC, like face tagging via training a basic and CNN and further a YOLO on a large custom data set as i have over 65,000/- facial images in my Google Photos app and nearly 100 are already tagged.
 So it performed well on a GPU based machine but sadely its taken back and i dont have access to it.
 Secondly i loved to work on GAN's as back in 2022 someone shared me a VQGAN+CLIP notebook and it was working and played with it but it was black box for me as at that time i was unaware of python and ML.
 Then in march 2022 i played with MIDJOURNEY V2 via custom deployed notebook and finally tried discord in August-22 on MIDJOURNEY V3.
 Due to limitation of GPU (on colab entire RAM is eaten up) i finally ended up in writing a XML parser, analyzing data, doing preprocessing feature engineering and predictions.
 This reminds me old back yesr 2005 when i wrote a NMEA parser for my yellow eTrex as a sub-part of my BE FYP.
 Finally after 2 decades i ended up in a more or less similar task,  but the ML part is new here :)